junxit/us-congress-bills-111/bill.md

 ## § 6.
 Membership

 - **(a)** *In general* The Commission shall be composed of 14 members, as follows:
-  - **(1)** One member shall be appointed by the President, who shall serve as co-chairman of the Commission.
+  - **(1)** 1 member shall be appointed by the President, who shall serve as co-chairman of the Commission.
-  - **(2)** One member shall be appointed by the minority leader of the Senate, in consultation with the minority leader of the House of Representatives, who shall serve as co-chairman of the Commission.
+  - **(2)** 1 member shall be appointed by the minority leader of the Senate, in consultation with the minority leader of the House of Representatives, who shall serve as co-chairman of the Commission.
-  - **(3)** Two members appointed by the majority leader of the Senate, in consultation with the Chairman of the Committee on the Judiciary.
+  - **(3)** 2 members appointed by the majority leader of the Senate, in consultation with the Chairman of the Committee on the Judiciary.
-  - **(4)** Two members appointed by the minority leader of the Senate, in consultation with the ranking member of the Committee on Judiciary.
+  - **(4)** 2 members appointed by the minority leader of the Senate, in consultation with the ranking member of the Committee on Judiciary.
-  - **(5)** Two members appointed by the Speaker of the House of Representatives, in consultation with the Chairman of the Committee on Judiciary.
+  - **(5)** 2 members appointed by the Speaker of the House of Representatives, in consultation with the Chairman of the Committee on Judiciary.
-  - **(6)** Two members appointed by the minority leader of the House of Representatives, in consultation with the ranking member of the Committee on Judiciary.
+  - **(6)** 2 members appointed by the minority leader of the House of Representatives, in consultation with the ranking member of the Committee on Judiciary.
-  - **(7)** Two members, who shall be State and local representatives, shall be appointed by the President in agreement with the minority leader of the Senate and the minority leader of the House of Representatives.
+  - **(7)** 2 members, who shall be State and local representatives, shall be appointed by the President in agreement with the minority leader of the Senate and the minority leader of the House of Representatives.
-  - **(8)** Two members, who shall be State and local representatives, shall be appointed by the President in agreement with the majority leader of the Senate and the Speaker of the House of Representatives.
+  - **(8)** 2 members, who shall be State and local representatives, shall be appointed by the President in agreement with the majority leader of the Senate and the Speaker of the House of Representatives.
 - **(b)** *Membership*
   - **(1)** *Qualifications* The individuals appointed from private life as members of the Commission shall be individuals with distinguished reputations for integrity and nonpartisanship who are nationally recognized for expertise, knowledge, or experience in such relevant areas as—
     - **(A)** law enforcement;